 Header Section

-After the above details, it includes the date of order and the Purchase Order number or PO#.
+Following these elements, the template includes the date of order issuance and a unique Purchase Order number (PO#) for reference and tracking purposes.

 Supplier Details Section